NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 to create a DEM.

 HRSC data is organized into categories.
-Level 2 is radiometrically corrected, level 3 is corrected and map projected onto MOLA, and level 4 is corrected and map projected on to a DEM created from the HRSC data.
+Level 2 is radiometrically corrected, level 3 is corrected and mapprojected onto MOLA, and level 4 is corrected and mapprojected on to a DEM created from the HRSC data.
 You should use the level 2 data for creating DEMs with ASP.
 If you would like to download one of the already created DEMs, it may be easiest to use the areoid referenced version (.da4 extension) since that is